 - 32 kHz, 44.1 kHz, 48 kHz, 88.2 kHz, 96 kHz, 176.4 kHz, 192 kHz depending on the current sample rate

 - Audio use, Non-Audio

 - No Copyright, Copy Permitted

 - Format Consumer or Professional

-- · Category General, Generation not indicated
+- Category General, Generation not indicated

 - 2-channel, No Emphasis or 50/15 μs

 - Aux bits Audio Use

-Professional AES/EBU equipment can be connected to the Fireface 400 thanks to the 'Professional' format option with doubled output voltage.
+Professional AES/EBU equipment can be connected to the Fireface 800 thanks to the transformer-balanced coaxial outputs, and the 'Professional' format option with doubled output voltage.
 Output cables should have the same pinout as those used for input (see above), but with a male XLR plug instead of a female one.

-Note that most consumer HiFi equipment (with optical or phono SPDIF inputs) will only accept signals in 'Consumer' format!
+Note that most consumer HiFi equipment (with optical or phono SPDIF inputs) will only ac-